billy-mosse/jconsume/README.md

 This generates automatic invariants for the classes used in invariants/spec/fullreferences/

 Ins4 uses ListC.class and there is an inductive variable that must be removed.
-We are currently tweaking th inductives analysis.
+We are currently tweaking the inductives analysis.
 In the future it will output a more adjusted over approximation of inductive variables.

 Go to java-project/spec/fullreferences/ar/uba/dc/paper/Program1.spec and:

 Remove ```\_\_r1\_\_f\_\_size``` from CreationSite #0 and CallSite #0 of void "line(ar.uba.dc.paper.A[][],int)""